microsoft/AIforEarthDataSets/README.md

 Global optical imagery from the Landsat 4, 5, 7, and 8 satellites, which have imaged the Earth since 1982.

 Landsat data are in preview; access is granted by request.
+Landsat 8 on-boarding will be complete in March of 2021, earlier Landsat missions will be complete by Summer of 2021.

 * [Source](https://landsat.gsfc.nasa.gov/)
 * [Documentation](data/landsat.md)